Chapel Allerton: Amenities

+Dyneley House, one of several care homes in Chapel Allerton, was originally established to care for members of the Christian Science denomination in need of residential support.

-The Chapel Allerton Arts Festival is held the week following August Bank Holiday each year, based around Regent Street.
+The Chapel Allerton Arts Festival is held the week following August Bank Holiday each year, with performances on a stage in Regent Street.
 It attracts hundreds of people, assisted by volunteers from the local community.

 Sport

-Chapel Allerton Lawn Tennis and Squash Club is at the back of the square, behind the Mustard Pot pub.
+Chapel Allerton Lawn Tennis and Squash Club is at the back of the square, behind the Mustard Pot pub, and there are public tennis courts in Chapel Allerton Park.
+The park also offers table tennis facilities and there is a crown green bowling club adjacent to the park.

 Chapel Allerton Running Club has been established since 1992.
 Members compete in a range of individual and team road, cross-country and fell races.
 There is also an annual club championship.

 Transport

 The Leeds Tramway once ran through Chapel Allerton, but was dismantled in 1959.

 Chapel Allerton was also once on the main road to Harrogate but the building of the A61 Scott Hall Road effectively bypassed Chapel Allerton, along with Chapeltown and Moortown.
-First Leeds provide the main bus service in Chapel Allerton, the 'Red Line', (No. 2, 3 and 3A).
-Other routes in the area include 48 to Leeds or Wigton Moor and 91 to Halton Moor or Pudsey part of the 'Leeds Overground' network of buses.
-The 'Red Line' links Chapel Allerton with Roundhay, Gledhow, Moortown, Chapeltown, Leeds city centre, Hunslet, Beeston, Middleton and the White Rose Centre.
+First Leeds provide the main bus service in Chapel Allerton, with the numbers 2, 3 and 3A running a service to and from the Leeds city centre every 10 minutes or better, and also providing links with: Roundhay, Gledhow, Moortown, Chapeltown, Hunslet, Beeston, Middleton and the White Rose Centre.
+Other routes in the area include the 91 to Harehills and Halton Moor in one direction, and Headingley, Kirkstall, Bramley and Pudsey in the other.
 Harrogate Bus Company also run route 36 route through Chapel Allerton, linking it with Leeds city centre (central bus station), Moortown, Alwoodley, Harewood, Pannal, Harrogate, Killinghall, Ripley and Ripon.
-The nearest railway station to Chapel Allerton is Headingley, from where services run to Leeds, Burley, Horsforth, Starbeck, Knaresborough, Cattal, Kirk Hammerton, Poppleton and York.
+The nearest railway station to Chapel Allerton is Headingley, from where services run to Leeds, Burley, Horsforth, Starbeck, Knaresborough, and York.